 Payroll taxes cover the costs of Part A, so it is not usually compulsory to pay a monthly premium.
 Anyone who has not paid Medicare taxes for at least 40 quarters will need to pay the premium.

 In 2021, people who have paid the tax for less than 30 quarters will need to pay a $471 premium.
 A $259 premium will apply to those who have paid for 30–39 quarters.

 Medicare Part B

-Medicare Part B, or Supplementary Medical Insurance (SMI), helps pay for specific services.
+Medicare Part B, or outpatient medical insurance, helps pay for specific services.

 These services include: